 And when you’re feeling really indulgent, there’s probably some cheese and bacon in there too.

-But these easy vegan potato recipes are 100% meat, dairy, and poultry-free.
+But these easy vegan potato recipes are 100% meat, dairy, fish, egg, and poultry-free.
 Still, they’re totally satisfying and delicious.

-Serve them with chicken or pork, or keep it totally vegan with one of these decadent vegan burgers.
-You can’t go wrong!
+Of course, you can always serve them with chicken or pork, or keep it totally vegan with one of these decadent vegan burgers.

 Healthy Vegan Potato Recipes

 Let’s start with one of most people’s favorites: mashed potatoes.

 They’re creamy, fluffy, light, buttery, and delightful in every way.
 And these vegan mashed potatoes are no exception.

 You won’t use butter or milk to make them – and you won’t miss them either.